-^{31.} See 47 U.S.C. § 309(a) (1970).
-32. Martin Mayer describes the techniques, successes, and failures of renewal challengers in Mayer, The Challengers, TV GUIDE (pts.
+31. See 47 U.S.C. § 309(a) (1970).

+32. Martin Mayer describes the techniques, successes, and failures of renewal challengers in Mayer, The Challengers, TV Guide (pts.
 1-3), Feb.
 3, 10, and 17, 1973, at 5, 33, and 18.

 33. See, e.g., CBS v.
 Democratic Nat'l Comm., 93 S. Ct.
-2080, 2107-08 (Stewart, J., concurring); EMERSON, THE SYSTEM OF FREE EXPRESSION, 670-71 (1970); Jaffe, The Editorial Responsibility of the Broadcaster: Reflections on Fairness and Access, 85 HARV, L. REV. 768, 786-87 (1972).
-34. A classic example of this double standard at work may be found in Commissioner Nicholas Johnson's dissent to the FCC's imposition of a \$2,000 forfeiture upon WGLD-FM (Oak Park, III.) for broadcast of an "indecent,"
+2080, 2107-08 (Stewart, J., concurring); EMERSON, THE SYSTEM OF FREE EXPRESSION, 670-71 (1970); Jaffe, The Editorial Responsibility of the Broadcaster: Reflections on Fairness and Access, 85 Harv.
+L. Rev. 768, 786-87 (1972).

+34. A classic example of this double standard at work may be found in Commissioner Nicholas Johnson's dissent to the FCC's imposition of a \$2,000 forfeiture upon WGLD-FM (Oak Park, Ill.) for broadcast of an "indecent,"

 Although the Government has consistently made efforts to encourage "good" programming, there has been little detailed articulation of affirmative program standards.35 In the past broadcasters felt assured of renewal if they conformed to the FCC's notions of balanced formats and public interest programs.
 For the most part, they could expect that the renewal application would not even receive close scrutiny at the upper echelons of the Commission staff and probably would never reach Commissioner level.
 In recent years, however, the risk of renewal challenges-whether by competing application,36 petition to deny,37 or informal objection38-has become much more sex-talk radio program.
-Sonderling Broadcasting Corp., 27 P & F RADIO REC.
-2D 285, 294-98 (1973).
+Sonderling Broadcasting Corp., 27 P & F Radio Reg.
+2p 285, 294-98 (1973).
 Commissioner Johnson noted that the program was top-rated and did not offend local listeners, although the FCC appeared to have determined that listeners ought to have been offended.
 Commissioner Johnson said:

-nson said: While I certainly do not condone programming such as that before us, I am nevertheless extremely reluctant to use my power as a fed-eral official to impose my tastes upon anyone, let alone upon an entire nation.
-The F.C.C. majority, however, does not entertain such hesitations, preferring instead to sit as an omniscient program-ming review board, allegedly capable of deciding what is and is not good for the American public to see and hear.
+While I certainly do not condone programming such as that before us, I am nevertheless extremely reluctant to use my power as a federal official to impose my tastes upon anyone, let alone upon an entire nation.
+The F.C.C. majority, however, does not entertain such hesitations, preferring instead to sit as an omniscient programming review board, allegedly capable of deciding what is and is not ming review board, allegedly capable of deciding what is and is not good for the American public to see and hear.